 We start iron fittings with a discussion of objectives.
 Fit the swing or fit to fix the swing?
 Weight, Length, Grip Size, Head Design, Lie, Loft - all must fit your swing, your fitness and your objectives for your game.
 Once your clubs are delivered, you can book another session for distance and gap analysis.
 Our fitting systems include the factory carts from all the major brands.
 In addition we have added to some of those carts shafts not available in the carts or offered by the factory.

 Swing analysis is done primarily through the eyes of highly skilled swing coaches.
 All of our fitting staff are trained professional swing coaches.
 Some are also fitness coaches.
 We use V1, FlightScope, SkyPro, K Vest and high speed video.
-We firmly believe that the synergy between golf gear and the golfer is best accomplished by skilled swing coaches.
-Most fitting sessions at the Golf Center at the Highlands involve some amount of swing coaching during the session.
+We firmly believe that the synergy between golf gear and the golfer can only be done by skilled swing coaches.
+Most fitting sessions at The Highlands Performance Golf Center involve some amount of swing coaching during the session.
 When appropriate we recommend golf specific fitness and motion training offered in our onsite fitness studio.

 Most Golfers focus on driver fitting and overlook getting properly fit for their scoring clubs.
 As loft increases, having the proper lie angle is increasingly critical.
 Using the right lofts will give you consistent distance gaps.
 We can adjust your wedge lofts to fine tune your wedge distances.